docker/docs/network/drivers/macvlan.md

 ---
-title: macvlan network driver
+title: Macvlan network driver
-description: All about using macvlan to make your containers appear like physical machines on the network
+description: All about using Macvlan to make your containers appear like physical machines on the network
 keywords: network, macvlan, standalone
 redirect_from:
   - /engine/userguide/networking/get-started-macvlan/
   - /config/containers/macvlan/
   - /network/macvlan/
 ---

 Some applications, especially legacy applications or applications which monitor